zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Charlotte is suggesting to Mohamed how he could cha nge his soup, his clear stock soup, into a stew.
 She says, “All you would h ave to do is thicken the soup.”
 “To thicken” (thicken) food means, not surprisingly , to make something thicker, especially by adding either flour or another ingred ient called cornstarch.
 You can thicken soups in a number of different ways.
 You ca n even use egg yolk – the inside of an egg, a raw egg, uncooked egg – to chic ken soup, or at least that’s what I read in a cookbook once.

-“To simmer” (simmer) means to boil something at a v ery low heat.
+“To simmer” (simmer) means to boil something at a very low heat.
 The water or the liquid in the pan is boiling, but it isn’t boil ing very rapidly.
 We would say it’s not a “full boil.”
 It is bubbling.
 You can see the bubbles on the top of the surface, but it’s all being done at a very low heat.
 Charlot te explains that stews are typically prepared, or made, by simmering the liqui d for a long time.

 She says, “Then, presto!
 You have a stew.”
 “Presto”  (presto) is a word we use to indicate that something has happened very quickly, even magically.
 “Presto” comes from the Italian, meaning quick or fast or ra pid.
 We sometimes use that term in music, when talking about music that goes q uickly or rapidly – but more generally, the word is used to describe something t hat happens very quickly, and that’s what Charlotte is using the word here to mea n.